As a property investment company, one of the most common questions we are asked is, “How much money do I need to invest

 - These types of purchases can be mostly funded through a mortgage

-- However, the amount of money required upfront is affected by the purchase price, stamp duty, legal fees, and any additional costs like furniture.
+- However, the amount of money required upfront is affected by the purchase price, stamp duty, legal fees, and additional costs like furniture.

-- As an estimate, we calculate that individuals with cash savings of over £30,000 may have the necessary funds to begin investing in residential property – although realistically you may need more than double this amount.
+- As an estimate, we calculate that individuals with cash savings of over £30,000 may have the necessary funds to begin investing in residential property – although, realistically, you may need more.

 - Investors should take time and care to understand all the costs involved, including mortgage repayments, plus the likely returns from rent and capital growth

 How much money do I need to invest in serviced accommodation?

-If managed correctly, they represent an advanced property investment strategy that allows investors to benefit from significantly higher rental yields in comparison to traditional single let models.
+If managed correctly, they represent an advanced property investment strategy that allows investors to benefit from significantly higher rental yields compared to traditional single-let models.

 The key is finding residential developments that are short-term let approved.
 If they are, the owner can partner with a management company specialising in short-term let management.
 They will advertise the property on websites such as Airbnb, Booking.com, and others.
 Renters will be charged a premium to stay.